Synthetic String Construction

 Haha, yes, I do tend to ask a lot of questions :) Thanks for the extra info, that’s super helpful.

 Since there a bunch of different criteria I find visuals can be very helpful for narrowing down and selecting a racquet.
-To start, I put together a diagram for you, which you can find here:
+To start, I put together this table:

 Before I dig in, I’d say as a general comment that most brands have a great selection of racquets and Babolat is no exception.
 Recognizing this, I didn’t explore much futher beyond Babolat and the Volkl Organix 6 since you expressed interest in these.